There Is No Arizona

 "There Is No Arizona" is the debut single by Australian country music artist Jamie O'Neal.
 O'Neal co-wrote the song with Lisa Drew and Shaye Smith and was produced by Keith Stegall.
 The song was released on July 31, 2000, as the lead single from her debut studio album Shiver (2000).
 As included in the song title, the song references the state of Arizona and famous landmarks in the state.

 Content

 The narrator talks about how a man leaves his partner to settle in Arizona, and promises to send for her (the narrator) when he has things set up.
 Time goes by and she gets one postcard with no return address but nothing more.
 Her friends keep asking her when she's going.
 She tries to hold out hope that he'll come back or send for her.
 Finally, she realizes that the dream of having a better life with him in Arizona is never going to come true.
 Some landmarks and places that are referenced include Painted Desert, Sedona, the Grand Canyon, and Tombstone.

+Critical reception

+Kevin John Coyne of Country Universe rated the song "A", comparing it favorably to Bobbie Gentry and Tanya Tucker while also calling it "a sophisticated blend of pop-country that innovated on traditional country sounds while grounding the material in more adult themes."